Skip to content

 Books include: Of This World (48 haibun; Red Moon Press, 2017); In the Garden of Absence (haiku and micropoetry; Fruit Dove Press, 2012); Feeding the Doves (short stories / haibun; Fruit Dove Press, 2013) and Even Paranoids Have Enemies: New Perspectives on Paranoia and Persecution, by J. H. Berke, et al. (eds.), (Routledge, 1998).

-Articles include: Pierides, S., et al. “Knocking on the Doors of Perception.”
+Articles include: Pierides, S. “Parkinson’s Toolbox: The Case for Haiku.”
+In Juxtapositions: A Journal of Research and Scholarship in Haiku, issue 8, 2022; Pierides, S., et al. “Knocking on the Doors of Perception.”
 In Juxtapositions: A Journal of Haiku Research and Scholarship, 5(1), 2019; Pierides, S., et al. “Haiku and the brain: an exploratory study.”
 Juxtapositions: A Journal of Haiku Research and Scholarship, 3(1), 2017; Müller, H., et al. “Reading English-language haiku: Processes of meaning construction revealed by eye movements.”
 Journal of Eye Movement Research, 10(1), 2017; Geyer, T., et al. “Reading haiku: What eye movements reveal about the construction of literary meaning - an exploratory study.”
 In T. Lachmann & T. Weis (eds.), New Stages in Human Information Processing Research: In Search of Invariants in Cognition.
 New York: Taylor & Francis, 2017.

 Selected Work